domRiddle/ASF/Configuration.md

 Value | Name | Description
 --- | --- | ---
-0 | Unordered | No sorting, slightly improving CPU performance 1 | AppIDsAscending | Try to farm games with lowest `appID`s first
-2 | AppIDsDescending | Try to farm games with highest `appID`s first
-3 | CardDropsAscending | Try to farm games with lowest number of card drops remaining first 4 | CardDropsDescending | Try to farm games with highest number of card drops remaining first 5 | HoursAscending | Try to farm games with lowest number of hours played first
+0 | Unordered | No sorting, slightly improving CPU performance 1 | AppIDsAscending | Try to farm games with lowest `appIDs` first 2 | AppIDsDescending | Try to farm games with highest `appIDs` first 3 | CardDropsAscending | Try to farm games with lowest number of card drops remaining first 4 | CardDropsDescending | Try to farm games with highest number of card drops remaining first 5 | HoursAscending | Try to farm games with lowest number of hours played first